New York City

 Through Shoshone National Forest to splendid YELLOWSTONE NATIONAL PARK.
 Follow Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, nearly twice the height of Niagara.

-Today, leave Jackson and drive to Salt Lake City, Utah's vibrant capital.
+Today, drive to Salt Lake City, Utah's vibrant capital.
 Set on the edge of Great Salt Lake Desert, this centre of the Mormon religion is where Brigham Young declared to his followers, "This is the place."
-An included sightseeing tour shows you the capital of Utah, including Temple Square, the adjacent tabernacle, and the Beehive House.
+An included sightseeing tour shows you the capital of Utah, including Temple Square, the tabernacle, and the Beehive House.
 (CB)

 First stop is ZION NATIONAL PARK

 , a landscape that was carved out by rushing streams over a period of a million years.
-Through Kaibab National Forest to the less visited North Rim of the GRAND CANYON
+Through Kaibab National Forest to the less visited North Rim of GRAND CANYON NATIONAL PARK

 , where you'll marvel at the stunning views of the flame-coloured walls plunging 1,463 metres (4,800 feet) into the Colorado River.
 The evening is free.
 (CB)

 Head to the unique phenomenon of Las Vegas, where today's fortune hunters try their luck at the 24-hour gambling tables of the "Strip."
 The afternoon is at leisure so you can explore the casinos.

 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.

 Las Vegas - Calico - Los Angeles